 9. Natural Elements

 Nature is a fantastic source of inspiration for clay textures.
 I’ve used everything from pinecones to shells to bring the beauty of the outdoors into my projects.
+You can incorporate these organic textures into abstract clay wall art to create a stunning focal point.

 10. Geometric Patterns

 If you’re a fan of clean lines, try geometric patterns.
 With a ruler and some creativity, you can craft modern and eye-catching textures.
+Explore our modern clay wall hanging ideas to see how these shapes look in practice.

 11. Stamped Patterns

 Using stamped patterns is a magical way to add personality to your clay.
 I love using everyday items like leaves or buttons to create unique impressions.
+You can find more inspiration in our guide to creative textured clay pot ideas.

 12. Mesh and Netting Effects